infrascan/infrascan/packages/cli/README.md

 # @infrascan/cli

-This folder contains the Infrascan CLI.
-The CLI is a thin wrapper around the Infrascan SDK which outputs its state to the local file system.
+The Infrascan CLI is a thin wrapper around the Infrascan SDK which outputs its state to the local file system.